FAQs

 Can I major in both Sociology and Sociology Organizational Studies?

-No, university policy does not allow for students to double major in majors from the same department?
+No, university policy does not allow for students to double major in the same department.

-Is it possible to double major with the sociology or sociology-organizational studies major?
+Is it possible to double major with a sociology degree?

 Yes!
-Many students double major in sociology.
-It is recommended that you meet with a sociology major advisor to discuss double majoring to ensure you complete both majors under the 225 unit cap.
+Many of the undergraduates in our department double major.
+It is recommended that you meet with a sociology advisor to discuss double majoring to ensure that you can complete both majors under the 225 unit cap.
+You will need to meet with an advisor before declaring the double major.

 What do I need to do to declare a sociology major?